Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 ### 4.3 Project outcome

 :::{Note}
 The default recognized and tracking color is green.
-If you want to change it to blue, please refer to "4.4.1 Modify Default Recognition Color".
+If you want to change it to blue, please refer to "[4.5.1 Modify Default Recognized Color](#anchor_4_5_1)".
 And, please don't move the ball too fast and out of the camera vision.
 :::

 After the game starts, move the green ball slowly, and the robotic arm of SpiderPi Pro will move with the green ball.